lis05/MoLa/idea/MoLa.md

 Creates a global variable in the current environment, initially with value `null`.
 Throws NameCollisionError if there's already an accessible object with the same name in the environment.

-#### `CREATE_FUNCTION identifier mode_1 arg_1 ... mode_n arg_n`
+#### `CREATE_FUNCTION identifier arg_1 ... arg_n`
 - `identifier` is the name of the function.
-- `mode_i` is the mode of the i-th argument (copy, ref, pass, or auto).
 - `arg_i` is the name of the i-th argument.

 Creates a new function object under the given name.
-The object will have a list of modifiers and argument names, which will be used when calling the function.
+The object will have a list of argument names, which will be used when calling the function.
 The function object contains 2 values:
 1. (Absolute) position of the second next instruction (after this one) in its module.
 2. A pointer to the environment where it is created.